mjpernot/elastic-admin/README.md

 cp elastic.py.TEMPLATE elastic.py
 ```

-Make the appropriate change to the environment.
+Make the appropriate change to the Elasticsearch environment.
-  * Make the appropriate changes to connect to Elasticsearch.
+  * Change these entries in the elastic.py file.
+List all the servers in the Elasticsearch cluster.
-    - host = "HOSTNAME"
+    - host = ["HOST_NAME1", "HOST_NAME2"]

 ```
 vim elastic.py